Paige VanZant Has One Last Chance to Secure UFC Stardom

 Just this week, VanZant was featured on Good Morning America, discussing her relationship with her husband and shining a light on Saturday's event.

-It's worth noting is that VanZant was tasked with this high-profile job; not flyweight champion Henry Cejudo, not bantamweight champion TJ Dillashaw and not fan favorite Donald Cerrone.
+It's worth noting is that VanZant was tasked with this high-profile job—not flyweight champion Henry Cejudo, not bantamweight champion TJ Dillashaw and not fan favorite Donald Cerrone.

 That kind of spotlight would certainly imply that VanZant is a top star in the UFC...but that's becoming increasingly difficult to reconcile with her standing in the promotion.

-Though VanZant received a headliner's welcome on network television, she isn't main eventing UFC on ESPN+.
-She isn't in the co-main event, or even in one of the featured preliminary-card bouts.
+Though VanZant received a headliner's welcome on network television, she isn't main-eventing UFC on ESPN+.
+She isn't in the co-main event or even in one of the featured preliminary-card bouts.

 No, VanZant will return to the cage in the second fight of the main card, snuggled in between Joseph Benavidez vs. Dustin Ortiz and Glover Teixeira vs. Karl Roberson.